Thatguytheman/BBacknForth/README.md

  -2 -1  1 2

-only - can read/write to stack
+only - can read/write to array
 only + can write to registers
 both can read buffer, registers and input
-When you POP from stack, the value goes into buffer
+When you POP from array, the value goes into buffer

 Input is written at start, seperated by commas.
 Input is a stack starting with first element of input, whenever input is read, the input is Popped from input. when you run out of + instructions, stop program